communityinclusion/duskin.communityinclusion.org/about.md

 This leadership training program is a partnership between the Duskin Ainowa Foundation and the Institute for Community Inclusion (ICI) at UMass Boston.

 The [Duskin Ainowa Foundation](http://www.ainowa.jp/jigyou/haken/) is the sponsoring agency for the program.
-Headquartered in Osaka, Japan, the foundation has been promoting the full inclusion of persons with disabilities in society since 1981.
+Headquartered in Suita-City in Osaka, Japan, the foundation has been promoting the full inclusion of persons with disabilities in society since 1981.
 It funds activities and programs that help build disability leadership capacity in Japan, throughout Asia and the Pacific.

 The foundation has two signature programs: the Duskin Disability Leadership Abroad Program and the Duskin Disability Leadership Program in Japan.